-One of the important issues that the Mobile World Congress 2017 showed us is the impact that mobility is having in so many industries.
-One of them is the automotive industry, in my personal opinion, the main character of the amazing event.
+One of the important issues that Mobile World Congress showed us was the impact that mobility is having in so many other sectors.
+One of them is the automotive industry.
+In my personal opinion, the main protagonist of the recent editions.

 The connected car using 5G tech and Big Data will influence market trends and automakers’ relationships.
-Features like safety sensors, detailed engine maintenance signals, and smartphone integration are already becoming common in new upmarket vehicles.
+Features like safety sensors, detailed engine maintenance signals and smartphone integration are already becoming more common in new upmarket vehicles.

 Industry leadership will shift, in some cases, to new players, while conventional original equipment manufacturers (OEMs) will be pressed to substantially accelerate their drive for innovation — not just in technology, but in their cultures, merger and acquisition approaches, management styles, and recruitment of talent.